Leoleojames1/Borchs_AI_Reading_List/readme.md

 ## [Total noob’s intro to Hugging Face Transformers](https://huggingface.co/blog/noob_intro_transformers)

+Our goal is to demystify what Hugging Face Transformers is and how it works, not to turn you into a machine learning practitioner, but to enable better understanding of and collaboration with those who are.

 ## [Introduction to ggml](https://huggingface.co/blog/introduction-to-ggml)

 ## [The 5 Most Under-Rated Tools on Hugging Face](https://huggingface.co/blog/unsung-heroes)